Weekly meal plan

 Sesame orange chicken with crispy rice.
 My kids have always loved this dish which they have had at school or something from Panda Express, which I just can't...
 So instead I came up with a version that satisfies everyone.
 I have a similar recipe on the blog but am tweaking it here and will post the updated version soon and shoot the video as well.

 Lunch : Grilled shrimps with tomato cucumber salad.
 I always keep shrimps in the freezer since it makes for a super easy meal and takes 5 minutes to cook.
 I think that pairs really well with a delicious heirloom tomato and cucumber salad, as simply as it sounds.
 Chopped with a drizzle of olive oil and lemon juice, salt and pepper and fresh basil.
 If I can find sweet corn I might even grill it and add it off the cob in the salad ( I might save 1 or 2 on the cob for Harry since he likes it that way so much!)

 Dinner: Bolognese.
 Since this can be served on top of spaghetti squash or regular noodles, it makes everyone happy :)) I might add some roasted broccoli on the side

 Lunch: Watermelon feta salad with prosciutto and garlic ciabatta.
 Week-ends are all about making different salads and plate everything nicely on the outside table so my family can nibble on lots of different small dishes, kind of tapas style if you like.
 I always make a large crudités platter (at almost every lunch) because I find it the best way to have my children eat a lot of vegetables.
 Every time I do it, we get through the entire plate and eat it all.

 Dinner: Grilled chicken with peach salad.
-Peaches are getting in season right now and taste absolutely amazing!
-I made this recipe for a video 2 years ago and every summer when peach season is there I enjoy it so much!
+Peaches are in season right now and taste absolutely amazing!
+I made this recipe for a video a while ago and every summer when peach season is there I enjoy it so much!